FabioRocha231/go-bookstore/README.md

 ## About the project
-This project is a simple web server create to absorb the content and studies from golang programming language
+This project is a simple CRUD api created to absorb the content and studies from golang programming language

 ### API docs